Chittoji-Murali-Sree-Krishna/Python_codes/Tkinter/README.md

 this will take the contacts and store it in a database and when we want it will save it back into a txt file
 # email_slicer.py
 this will take your email and slice it giving you a username and domain
+# fibonacci_sequence.py
+this will print fibonacci number of that particualr number